 Find out more about how cetirizine can affect you and your baby during pregnancy on the Best Use of Medicines in Pregnancy (BUMPS) website.

 8. Cautions with other medicines

-Some medicines and cetirizine interfere with each other and increase the chances of you having side effects.
+Some medicines can increase the chances of you having side effects with cetirizine.

 Mixing cetirizine with herbal remedies and supplements

 There might be a problem taking some herbal remedies and supplements alongside cetirizine, especially ones that cause sleepiness, a dry mouth, or make it difficult to pee.